 Landlords are not obliged to make the EPC available where:

-the landlord doesn’t believe there is a genuine interest from the prospective tenant or feels they are unlikely to have sufficient funds to rent the property
+The landlord doesn’t believe there is a genuine interest from the prospective tenant or feels they are unlikely to have sufficient funds to rent the property

-the landlord is not prepared to rent out the property to the prospective tenant (although this does not authorise unlawful discrimination)
+The landlord is not prepared to rent out the property to the prospective tenant (although this does not authorise unlawful discrimination)

 Energy Saving Changes

-Landlords can implement new energy saving measures before under taking the EPC to help credit its rating.
+Landlords can implement new energy saving measures before under taking the EPC to help improve its rating.
 There are simple yet effective ways to ensure the property is as energy efficient as possible ahead of the EPC.

 These changes can range from installation of double glazing to cavity wall and loft installation.
 Landlords could even replace old boilers which, when older than 15 years old, prove to be less energy efficient.

 EPCs not only tell you how energy efficient a home is on a scale of A-G but also tells you, on a scale of A-G, about the impact the property has on the environment.
 The average property in the UK currently has a rating in bands ‘D-E’, with rating ‘A’ being the ideal target.
 An ‘A’ rated home will be the most energy efficient and should have the lowest fuel bills.

 The EPC also gives you recommendations on how to improve the energy efficiency rating, not only to benefit the effect on the environment but to help save money on energy bills.

 Factors such as age, size, location and condition of the property will all affect its rating.
 The recommendations made in the EPC will also consider these factors before tailoring suitable energy saving suggestions to each property.

 In 2012, a number of changes were made to improve and update Energy Performance Certificates.
 The main changes were: